nikitavoloboev/moonbit/README.md

 ## iPad

-I mostly use my iPad for drawing & sketching with [Procreate](https://procreate.art)/Notes and Apple Pencil.
-And sometimes using it as second screen with [Sidecar](https://support.apple.com/en-me/HT210380).
+I mostly use my iPad for drawing & sketching with [Procreate](https://procreate.art) and Apple Pencil & using it as second screen with [Sidecar](https://support.apple.com/en-me/HT210380).

 ![](https://i.imgur.com/llPa96X.jpg)